 UCLan offers a good range of modern survey equipment for students to use as part of a variety of programmes of study

-Land or 'Site' Surveying forms a part of several programmes of study including architecture, construction, surveying, geography, environmental management, forensic science and archaeology.
+Land or 'Site' Surveying forms a part of several programmes of study including civil engineering, architecture, construction, surveying, geography, environmental management, forensic science and archaeology.